Merck Manual

 In hypernatremia, the level of sodium in blood is too high.

-• Hypernatremia involves dehydration, which can have many causes, including not drinking enough fluids, diarrhea, kidney dysfunction, and diuretics.
+• Hypernatremia involves dehydration, which can have many causes, including not drinking enough fluids, diarrhea, kidney dysfunction, and taking diuretics.

 • Mainly, people are thirsty, and if hypernatremia worsens, they may become confused or have muscle twitches and seizures.